usdot-fhwa-OPS/V2X-Hub/Contributing.md

-# Cooperative Automation Research Mobility Applications (CARMA) Collaboration Opportunities
+# V2X Hub Collaboration Opportunities

-The Cooperative Automation Research Mobility Applications (CARMA) software platform is designed to be open source to enable collaboration with industry, academia, infrastructure owner operators (IOOs), and other public agencies on cooperative automation applications.
-Developed on a Robot Operating System (ROS), a flexible framework for writing software, CARMA has an innovative approach to collaboration for automated vehicle development.
+The V2X Hub is designed to be open source to enable collaboration with industry, academia, infrastructure owner operators (IOOs), and other public agencies on plugins which enable connected roadway infrastructure.

 # How to Contribute

-Welcome to the CARMAPlatform contributing guide.
+Welcome to the V2X Hub contributing guide.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 ## Contribution Tasks